elblindo/passcore/README.md

   1. Find the `CheckRestrictedAdGroups` entry and set it to `true` (without quotes)
   2. Find the `RestrictedADGroups` entry and add any groups that are sensitive.
 Accounts in these groups (directly or inherited) will not be able to change their password.
 - Find the `DefaultDomain` entry and set it to your default Active Directory domain.
 This should eliminate confusion about using e-mail domains / internal domain names.
+- Fill the `LdapSearchbase` parameter with something like "DC=...,DC=yourdomain,DC=yourcountry"
 - To provide an optional paramerter to the URL to set the username text box automatically
   1. `http://mypasscore.com/?userName=someusername`
   2. This helps the user incase they forgot thier username and, also comes in handy when sending a link to the application or having it embeded into another application were the user is all ready signed in.